 Labels and envelopes: Customise your label, text formatting within the label, label size options, create new label templates for future use, printing addresses on envelopes, adding an envelope to your document and more…

-Microsoft Word Course 208 – Sections and section breaks
+Microsoft Word Training Course 208 – Sections and Section Breaks

 Sections, breaks and drawing objects: Understanding how sections work, continuous, column and page break sections, different page formatting for individual pages, make one page print sideways, choosing the number of columns, combining a section of 2 and 3 columns on the one page, making text start at the top of the next column, having different headers and footers for different sections, decide where you want the page numbering to start, inserting reference fields in the header/footer…

-Microsoft Word Course 209 – Bookmarks, hyperlinks and styles
+Microsoft Word Training Course 209 – Bookmarks, Hyperlinks and Styles

 Bookmarks hyperlinks and styles: inserting and naming bookmarks, getting to a bookmark, linking to a bookmark from another part of the document, exploring other places a hyperlink can point to, removing hyperlinks, hyperlink to an email address, using styles to give your document structure, inserting a table of contents, looking at a document map, understanding style formatting.